 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-Not all blankets are created equal, whether you measure it in terms of quality, price, weight, or warmth.
-Choosing the best blanket for yourself can be a daunting task if you don’t know what to look for.
+Not all blankets are created equal, whether you measure them in terms of quality, price, weight, or warmth.
+Choosing the best blanket for yourself can be daunting if you don’t’ know what to look for.
 Read on to find out how to choose the best for you.

 Types of Blankets

 Choosing a blanket for yourself is not as simple as it sounds.
 Firstly, you should know the different types of blankets available in the market.

 - Weighted – Weighted blankets are designed with heavy material inside them to provide extra weight.
 A weighted blanket aims to provide a soothing effect to the body; with the help of the additional weight, that can relax the nervous system, mimicking the sensation of a hug.
 This heavy filling is usually cushioned between softer materials to ensure the blanket feels soft.
 Glass beads, Rice grains, and plastic pellets are some of the most commonly used heavy fillings for weighted blankets.
 Weighted blankets can weigh anywhere from 5 pounds to 30 pounds.

 - Electric – Electric blankets are filled with synthetic materials, along with electric heating components.
 This way, the blankets provide additional heat to the body as needed.
 You can increase or decrease the temperature as per your wishes.